 Note: Your video host must use the oEmbed standard to work with blocks and pages.
 If your host doesn't use the oEmbed standard, we recommend uploading it to a service that does support it.
 Otherwise, paste the code into a Code Block.
 Custom code like this falls outside of the scope of Squarespace support.

-- In your video host, make any customizations to your video, and then copy its embed code.
-The steps to find the code varies by hosting service.
+To begin, make any customizations to your video in your video host and copy its embed code.
+The steps to find the code vary by hosting service.
 If you can't find the code, contact your hosting service.

 Here's an example of YouTube's embed code:

-- Add a thumbnail, title, and description for more customization.
+- Add a thumbnail, title, caption, or description for more customization.

 - Click Save.

 Add embed code to Gallery Pages and Cover Pages (version 7.0)